hanami/guides/content/architecture/interactors.md

 Instead, we can change our spec to merely make sure the repository receives the `create` message, and trust that the repository will persist it (since that is its responsibility).

-Let's change remove our `it "persists the Book"` expectation and create a `context "persistence"` block:
+Let's move our `it "persists the Book"` expectation inside of a `context "persistence"` block:

 ```ruby
 # spec/bookshelf/interactors/add_book_spec.rb